 Extend protection to mobile and remote users with Zyxel Astra

-Zyxel has launched a new cloud-based security service allows employees to work from anywhere, safely and securely, as Thorsten Kurpjuhn, Market Development Manager Europe at Zyxel, explains.This service will be available this summer (2021).
+Zyxel will launch a new cloud-based security service allows employees to work from anywhere, safely and securely, as Thorsten Kurpjuhn, Market Development Manager Europe at Zyxel, explains.This service will be available this summer (2021).

 The freedom that modern mobile devices, communications technology, and the cloud has given us to work, connect and collaborate from anywhere, is truly remarkable.
 It’s hard to imagine how we would have coped over this past year without these wonders of the modern world.